beyarkay/masters-thesis/02_background.md

   \usepackage{soul}
   \usepackage{tikz}
   \usepackage{xcolor}
+  \newcommand{\pr}{\mathbb{P}}
+  \newcommand{\indep}{\perp\!\!\!\!\perp}
+  \DeclareMathOperator*{\argmax}{arg\,max}
+  \DeclareMathOperator*{\argmin}{arg\,min}
 ---

 # Background

-\marginpar{rewrite}

 This chapter describes various concepts which _Ergo_ builds upon.
 The goal of _Ergo_ is to take a 30-dimensional time series dataset with a sampling frequency of 40Hz, classify it in real-time into one of 51 gesture classes, and then map those gestures to keystrokes.
-After this mapping, the keystrokes must be forwarded onto the OS of the user's computer and autocorrect applied (which should correct any common typing mistakes).
+After this mapping, the keystrokes are forwarded to the OS of the user's computer and an autocorrection algorithm is applied.
+This autocorrection algorithm which should correct any common typing mistakes.

-The relevant background information includes a wide variety of topics, including different machine learning methods, autocorrect techniques, a description of the gestures used, and a description of the hardware employed.
+The relevant background information includes different machine learning methods, autocorrect techniques, a description of the gestures used, and a description of the hardware employed.

 Artificial Neural Networks (ANNs) have shown a lot of promise in a wide range of classification problems and are discussed in Section
 \ref{artificial-neural-networks}.
 Multiple ANNs will be investigated, as they have many desirable properties which make them suited to this problem.

-Hidden Markov Models have historically been used for problems similar to that which _Ergo_ seeks to solve, and thus they will be used to provide a comparison between candidate models and the prior work.
+Hidden Markov Models have historically been used for problems similar to those which _Ergo_ seeks to solve, and thus they will be used to provide a comparison between candidate models and the prior work.
 They are discussed in Section
 \ref{hidden-markov-models}.

-CuSUM is a very simple baseline model which will provide an upper bound for how quickly a non-trivial prediction can be made.
+CuSUM is a very simple baseline model that will provide an upper bound for how quickly a non-trivial prediction can be made.
 It is discussed in Section
 \ref{cusum}.

-Section \ref{hardware-used} describes the hardware employed to capture acceleration data from the user's fingertips.

-Section \ref{gesture-classes} provides a description of the data and the distribution of the different classes in this multi-class classification problem.

 Autocorrect is a valuable aid to users operating a virtual keyboard where mistakes are common due to the nature of the interface, and so it is integrated